 What Are Tic Disorders?

 Tic disorders begin most frequently during early childhood.
-Researchers have suggested that anywhere from 4% to 18% of children in the United States may be affected.6 These conditions are more likely to occur in boys and typically peak near puberty before resolving in 65% of cases by the age of 19 or 20.7 Most children grow out of tic disorders like Tourette’s syndrome as they age; only some do not.6 However, there are cases where a tic disorder can continue into adulthood or even begin in adulthood.
+Researchers have suggested that anywhere from 4% to 18% of children in the United States may be affected.6 These conditions are more likely to occur in boys and typically peak near puberty before resolving in 65% of cases by age 19 or 20.7 Most children grow out of tic disorders like Tourette’s syndrome as they age; only some do not.6 However, there are cases where a tic disorder can continue into adulthood or even begin in adulthood.
 Tic disorders emerging in adulthood are far less researched than those in children and often result from trauma, brain inflammation, or other conditions.8

 What Are the Symptoms of Tic Disorders and Tic Attacks?

 Uncontrollable sounds or movements characterize tic disorders.
 Frequently, an affected individual experiences a premonitory urge, which is an uncomfortable sensation, or tension, relieved by the tic.
 In some cases, stress caused by such sensations will only be alleviated when the tic is made in a certain way or repeated several times.9

 An individual may experience negative thought patterns, including anxious thoughts about whether the tic attack will occur or concerns that the oncoming tic attack will be catastrophic.
 Without intervention, the tic attack generally occurs.4